Glossary

 **Effect**: An output primitive from the reasoning engine representing something the agent wants to happen.
 Effect types: respond (say something), tool called (execute a tool), filler (play/send filler content), transition (state change), terminate (end conversation), observe (emit analytics event), pause (deliberate silence).
 The modality adapter decides how to execute each effect - a respond effect becomes TTS audio on voice, an SMS message on text, or a trace entry in simulation.

-**Escalation**: The process of handing a conversation from the agent to a human operator.
-Escalation is triggered by low confidence, safety boundary conditions, or explicit patient requests.
+**Escalation**: The process of handing a supported conversation from the agent to a human operator.
+Escalation follows authored agent and context-graph policy, supported operator workflows, or an explicit user request; a generic low-confidence score does not automatically trigger it.

 ## F